Buzzwords Smart People Won’t Say

 When I grew up we said cool things like:

 - Far Out: This is a souped-up version of cool.

 - Dig, dig it, or can you dig it: I understand or do you understand.

 - Groovy: Another word for cool only more cooler.

 - Out of sight.
 Beyond cool, groovy, or far out.

 - Psyche: I was joking.
 This is a serious post.
 Psyche!

-Buzzwords smart people won’t say in 2022:
+Buzzwords smart people won’t say:

 - New normal.
 (No comment.)

 - Synergy.
 If you plan to work together say, “We’re working together.”